-Are you a GAP or a GRG?
-The phenomenon of grandparents raising grandchildren has become so commonplace that it has spawned a couple of acronyms: grandparents as parents (GAPs) and grandparents raising grandchildren (GRGs).
+Are you a GRG or GAP?
+The phenomenon of grandparents raising grandchildren has become so commonplace that it has spawned a couple of acronyms: grandparents raising grandchildren (GRGs) and grandparents as parents (GAPs).
 It is not a new phenomenon, but it may be growing.
-Death, divorce, drug problems, incarceration and other issues may precipitate the transfer of the grandchildren from parents to grandparents.
+Death, divorce, substance abuse, incarceration and other issues may precipitate the transfer of the grandchildren from parents to grandparents.
 Grandparents as parents have a number of issues to deal with, but there are a great many places to look for help.

 1. Legal Status